-- 10.7 Persistent absence is defined as: 10% or more of sessions missed (or 19 days missed) (based on each pupil's possible sessions).
-Absences may be authorised or unauthorised. - 10.8 Severe absence is defined as: 50% or more of sessions missed (based on each pupil's possible sessions).
-Absences may be authorised or unauthorised. - 10.9 Persistent lateness is defined as pupils who have five or more late marks recorded in a single half-term.
+- 10.7 Persistent absence is defined as: 10% or more of sessions missed or 19 days missed across the school year (based on each pupil's possible sessions).
+Absences may be authorised or unauthorised, but both are included. - 10.8 Severe absence is defined as: 50% or more of sessions missed (based on each pupil's possible sessions).
+Absences may be authorised or unauthorised, but both are included. - 10.9 Persistent lateness is defined as pupils who have five or more late marks recorded in a single half-term.